The Sexist History Behind Our Obsession With Tanned Skin

 When did tanning become so popular?

 Let’s get one thing straight: it wasn’t always this way.
 In terms of "desirable" complexions, light skin reigned supreme for thousands of years.
-"Since ancient times, paler skin equaled beauty and wealth, while tanned skin equaled the working class," Dr. Amy Boyington, a UK-based historian, tells Refinery29.
+"Since ancient times, paler skin equalled beauty and wealth, while tanned skin equalled the working class," Dr Amy Boyington, a UK-based historian, tells Refinery29.
 "Those of the lower social classes would usually be required to work long, arduous days outdoors.
 Because these people were outside all day, they became tanned, which was then used as a social differentiation."

-The classist and colorist association of lighter skin with higher social status runs parallel to the shameful exploitation and subjugation of people of color throughout history, especially as it relates to colonialism.
-"European colonialists used the whiteness of their skin as a tool for discrimination and racism," says Dr. Boyington.
+The classist and colourist association of lighter skin with higher social status runs parallel to the shameful exploitation and subjugation of people of colour throughout history, especially as it relates to colonialism.
+"European colonialists used the whiteness of their skin as a tool for discrimination and racism," says Dr Boyington.
 "Mixed-race or lighter-skinned individuals were often better treated than their darker contemporaries."

 Advertisement